namratachanda/namratachanda/README.md

 - 👋 Hi, I’m @namratachanda
-- 👀 I’m interested in Full Stack Development, Data Structures and ALgorithms with Java
+- 👀 I’m interested in Front-End Development , Data Structures and ALgorithms with Java
 - 🌱 I’m currently learning DSA and Frontend Development.
 - 💞️ I’m looking to collaborate on Open Source Projects.
 - 📫 How to reach me : Ping me on Linkedin at https://www.linkedin.com/in/namrata-chanda/